-All circulating books can be checked out at the Circulation Desk on the second floor.
-NCCU students, faculty and staff must present a NCCU ID to check out library materials.
-Shepard Library circulation policies are designed to permit prompt and equitable access to library materials.
+Circulating books can be borrowed at the Circulation Desk or Information Desk.
+NCCU students, faculty and staff must present a NCCU ID to borrow library materials.
+Shepard Library circulation policies are designed to permit prompt and equitable use of library materials.
 The staff is committed to meeting the research needs of the library's patrons.
 The Circulation staff will explain specific borrowing guidelines and fine policies.

 The TRLN Cooperative Library Lending Program is a lending agreement among the libraries of the Triangle Research Libraries Network (TRLN).

 NCCU students, faculty and staff are eligible to borrow materials from these other libraries.

 You will need to provide your NCCU Borrower ID number and your PIN number.
 (Your borrower ID is your BANNER # and your PIN is the number provided to you by your home library), You may obtain your PIN number at any time by contacting the Circulation Department at 919-530-6426.